sanette/snoke/README.md

 ## Install

-Currently, you have to install Snóke as an opam package.
+### Binaries

+If you're lucky, you may just download [precompiled binaries](https://github.com/sanette/snoke/tree/main/binaries) (ubuntu and macos).
+You will need to have the SDL2 library installed on your system.

+### From source

+It's also easy to build Snóke from source, and it will take care of all dependencies.
+This requires `ocaml`, and the `opam` package manager.

 First, you need to use the latest dev version of Bogue:
 ```
 opam pin add https://github.com/sanette/bogue.git
 ```